The Soul's Malady and

 out against His prophets.

-.
-If sin is a soul-disease, let
+1. If sin is a soul-disease —

-this serve to humble us.
-The Scripture often calls upon us to humility.
-1
+then let this serve to HUMBLE us.
+The Scripture often calls upon

-Peter 5:5: "Be clothed with humility."
-If anything will humble, this
+us to humility.
+1 Peter 5:5: "Be clothed with humility."
+If anything will

-cancer in her breast, it would keep her from being proud of her beauty.
-So
+lovely face — but a cancer in her breast, it would keep her from being proud

-Christian, though you are endued with knowledge and morality, which are fair
+of her beauty.
+So Christian, though you are endued with knowledge and

-to look upon—yet remember that you are diseased in your soul; here is a
+morality, which are fair to look upon — yet remember that you are diseased

-cancer in the breast to humble you!
-This certainly is one reason why God
+in your soul; here is a cancer in the breast to humble you!
+This certainly

-leaves sin in His own children (for though sin is healed as far as the
+is one reason why God leaves sin in His own children (for though sin is

-guilt of it—yet not as far the pollution of it), that the sight of their
+healed as far as the guilt of it — yet not as far the pollution of

-sores, may make their plumes of pride fall off!
-There are two humbling
+it), that the sight of their sores, may make their plumes of pride fall off!

-sights: a sight of God's glory and a sight of our soul-diseases.
+There are two humbling sights: a sight of God's glory and a sight of our

 Uzziah the king had no cause to be proud; for though he